 Background and Objectives

-A new collaborative project with the Costa Rican government and non-government stakeholders aims to integrate the value of coastal and marine ecosystems into the planning of sustainable development of the ocean and coastal zone in Costa Rica.
+A collaborative project with the Costa Rican government and non-government stakeholders aims to integrate the value of coastal and marine ecosystems into the planning of sustainable development of the ocean and coastal zone in Costa Rica.
 Costa Rica has a long history of natural capital accounting on land, and Costa Rican institutions are globally recognised for their expertise in the field.

 The 2023 Environmental Performance Report notes that, while Costa Rica has made significant strides in the collection and dissemination of environmental data, there are still gaps in ocean-related information needed for informed decision-making and public engagement.